lotbones1-code/social_agent_codex/README.md

 # Social Agent Codex

-This repository hosts the automation agent for posting via Playwright and Chrome.
+This repository hosts the influencer automation agent for scraping, downloading, captioning, and posting viral X videos with a persistent Playwright session.

 ## Ready-to-use Claude prompt for repairing influencer mode
-If you want to hand the codebase to Claude with clear instructions for fixing influencer mode without breaking the existing promo/referral flow, use the prompt in [`docs/INFLUENCER_MODE_CLAUDE_PROMPT.md`](docs/INFLUENCER_MODE_CLAUDE_PROMPT.md).
+If you want to hand the codebase to Claude with clear instructions for fixing influencer mode, use the prompt in [`docs/INFLUENCER_MODE_CLAUDE_PROMPT.md`](docs/INFLUENCER_MODE_CLAUDE_PROMPT.md).
 Copy-paste it directly into Claude to keep the requirements and constraints intact.

 ## Requirements
 - Python **3.11.***